SAP-samples/btp-build-resilient-apps/13-SetupAppAutoscaler/README.md

 }
 ```

+This rule states that, for the rule to execute, the application must have one instance running at minimum and the Application Autoscaler can scale the application till it has 5 instances running at maximum.
+The scaling rules are for CPU and states the following things.

+- Whenever threshold value of CPU reaches above 6, scale the application.
+- Start window seconds of 60 defines that the amount of time required to calculate the average value of the metric CPU is 60 seconds.
+- Breach duration seconds of 60 defines that the amount of time required to analyze the collected data of the metric CPU is 60 seconds.
+- Cool down seconds of 60 defines that the amount of time required between two successive scale triggers is 60 seconds.
+- Adjustment defines what to do when the rule conditions are satisfied.
+There are two rules in this case. one rule is scaling up the application instances and the other one is scaling down the instances.

 You can find further polices [here](https://help.sap.com/viewer/7472b7d13d5d4862b2b06a730a2df086/Cloud/en-US/e6927e5af85e45f4a8a056c8662fa784.html)

 >Note: the 6% CPU threshold is just an example to demonstrate the feature.
 In real usecases you should choose realistic thresholds